STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 The fault is the passed objects to method `setDelegates` in caller class.
 If the values are not in the same hierarchy tree, and we [call `create()` method in caller class](projects/mockito/cglib-and-asm/src/org/mockito/cglib/proxy/Mixin.java#L132) afterward, the caller class passes these objects to the callee class indirectly. the callee class expect that these passed objects are in the same hierarchy tree.
 Hence, it throws exception if they do not fulfill this precondition.

+__!
+New update:__ This fault is in the integration between Mockit and cglib, which [has been discontinued in favor of ByeBuddy](ByteBuddy).
+This integration is just moved to a seperate [repository](https://github.com/mockito/mockito-cglib).
+According to the [README](https://github.com/mockito/mockito-cglib/blob/master/README.md) file in this reporsitory, developers do not want to ship Mockito with cglib any more.
+Hence, they did not put any effort to update and improve this integration, and it is not useful to report this fault to developers.

 ## ST17

 [Stack trace](stacktraces.md#st17-f4):